ep2p/kademlia-api/README.md

 Create your implementation of `com.github.ep2p.kademlia.connection.ConnectionInfo` which can represent connection information for each node to contact.
 This can simply be `ip` and `port` for a TCP/UDP connection.
 Keep your implementation simple and Serializable.

-### NodeApi
+### NodeConnectionApi
-Create your implementation of `com.github.ep2p.kademlia.connection.NodeApi` based on earlier implemented ConnectionInfo.
+Create your implementation of `com.github.ep2p.kademlia.connection.NodeConnectionApi` based on earlier implemented ConnectionInfo.
 This API is called when a node wants to send requests/data to other nodes.

 Note that there are 4 methods which their implementation is not mandatory:
 ```